K. D. Cannon: Seattle Dragons

 Cannon signed with the XFL's Team 9 practice squad during the regular season.
 He was signed off of Team 9 by the Seattle Dragons on March 9, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Vegas Knight Hawks

 Cannon was signed by the Vegas Knight Hawks for the 2022 Indoor Football League season.
 He was released on November 2, 2022.

 DC Defenders

 Cannon was selected in the third round of the 2023 XFL Skill Players Draft, by the DC Defenders.
 He was released on March 22, 2023.

 Orlando Guardians

 Cannon was signed by the Orlando Guardians on March 27, 2023.
 The Guardians folded when the XFL and USFL merged to create the United Football League (UFL).

 San Antonio Brahmas

 On January 15, 2024, Cannon was selected by the San Antonio Brahmas in the sixth round of the Super Draft portion during the 2024 UFL dispersal draft.
 He signed with the team on January 31.
 He was waived on August 23, 2024.

+Retirement

+On February 20, 2025, Cannon announced in an Instagram post that he was officially retiring from professional football.